“To guard our character with unwavering commitment, our best protection comes from being humbly aware of our vulnerability.” – Lee Ellis

 AIR FORCE OFFICER and PILOT

 A native of Commerce, Georgia, Lee graduated from the University of Georgia in 1965 and began a career in the Air Force.
 During the Vietnam War, Lee’s aircraft was shot down over enemy territory and he was held as a POW in various prisons in the Hanoi area for over five years.
 As a military officer, his experiences as a POW piqued his interest in leadership performance in difficult situations, leading to further research and academic pursuit in the area of measuring and optimizing human performance and leadership effectiveness.
 After repatriation he returned to flying duties with increasing positions of leadership.
 Rising to the rank of colonel before retirement, Lee’s assignments included duty as a pilot, flight instructor, staff officer, chief of flight standardization and evaluation, flying squadron commander, and supervisor in higher education.
 He was awarded two Silver Stars, the Legion of Merit, the Bronze Star with Valor device, the Purple Heart, and POW Medal, and the Air Medal with eight Oak Leaf Clusters; and the Prisoner of War Medal for his service in Vietnam.
 In addition, he was awarded four Air Force Commendation Medals and four Meritorious Service Medals for performance excellence.
+Lee is also a 2014 inductee into the Georgia Military Veterans Hall of Fame and the 2015 DAR Medal of Honor Recipient for a lifetime of patriotic service as a military officer and spokesman for leading with honor.

 Personal: Lee and his wife Mary have four grown children and six grandchildren.
 They reside in the metro area of Atlanta, GA.